Authentication & Roles

 - app version

-Admin-only routes are guarded server-side (RequireAdmin).
+Admin-only routes are guarded server-side (RequireAdmin); workspace writes are

 Login Failure Statuses